 - mesoscopic structures

 - earth science related materials

-College C6 reviews proposals related to fundamental material science / novel materials as well as to materials of industrial or engineering relevance.
-Projects concerning geological questions or chemical structures/crystallography will also be adressed in this college.
+College C6 reviews proposals related to fundamental materials science/novel materials as well as to materials of industrial or engineering relevance.
+Projects concerning geological questions or chemical structures/crystallography are be addressed in this college.

 Topics from micro-electronic relevance are discussed in this panel.